Recursive QAOA outperforms the original QAOA for the MAX-CUT problem on complete graphs: Preliminaries: QAOA and RQAOA

-\section{QAOA for the MAX-CUT problem}
+\subsection{QAOA for the MAX-CUT problem}

 Let $G=(V,E)$ be a graph with the set of vertices $V=\{1,2,\dots,n\}$ and the set of edges $E=\{(i,j):i,j \in V\}$.
-The MAX-CUT problem is a well-known combinatorial optimization problem which aims to split $V$ into two disjoint parts such that the number of edges spanning two parts is maximized.
+The MAX-CUT problem is a well-known combinatorial optimization problem which aims to split $V$ into two disjoint subsets such that the number of edges spanning the two subsets is maximized.
 The MAX-CUT problem can be formulated by maximizing the cost function